sbettid/CustomJ48/README.md

 ```

 The `-d` option is the only one required, it specifies the data set file that will be used to build the decison tree.
 The accepted formats are all the ones accepted by the Weka library and therefore both ARFF and CSV.
+When a CSV file is used, the first line should contain the attributes list, with the class attribute as last one.

 The `-e` option specifies the desired format for the export of the tree.
 The default one is DOT, but GRAPHML and JSON are also available.
 See more details about the export formats in the [dedicated section](#export-formats).
 PS: if you use the JSON format and you are interested in the creation of chatbots, take a look at the [associated project](https://gitlab.inf.unibz.it/Davide.Sbetti/bot_interpreter).